kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 *Source :  https://edition.cnn.com/2023/11/03/asia/nepal-earthquake-northwest-hnk-intl/index.html*

 There was a deadly earthquake in Early November 2023 which killed more than 157 people as per CNN .
-I wanted to figure out how much displacement it has cased in the area , Did topography went up ? or went down.
+I wanted to figure out how much displacement it has cased in the area , Did topography rise ? or fall.
 As we know due to tectonic plates movement it will always result in displacement !

 ## Preparation

 Lets first verify that event exists , get the event details from USGS .
-USGS mainatains the eartquake catalog which will give the event date, magnitude and approx coordinate for the event .
+USGS mainatains the eartquake catalog which will give the event date, magnitude and  coordinate for the event .
 https://earthquake.usgs.gov/earthquakes/search/

 ![image](https://github.com/user-attachments/assets/63f37491-d0bd-4da5-b560-64d9a70922a8)